|Reproductive and Sexual Rights|

 Researchers at the Robson Hall roundtable shared preliminary results of research on international surrogacy and on the potential for hundreds of half siblings when sperm donation is not adequately regulated.
 The group talked about the potential for law reform and the reality that provincial colleges of physicians are plugging the regulatory gap with their own rules, without significant input from many stakeholders beyond clinic owners.
 Listen to these podcasts of CBC Radio coverage following the event.

 A number of seminal – pardon the pun – court cases are brewing in Canada, including some on recognition of the parentage and citizenship of foreign-born children who were conceived using assisted reproduction.
-Meanwhile, a sperm donor recently won paternity rights after the child’s mother died.
+Meanwhile, a sperm donor won paternity rights after the child’s mother died.

 Sexual assault law